-It's a tale that by today's standards might be considered corny or unlikely; and it's part of The Mayflower saga that Ralph repeatedly urged me to soft-pedal.
+It's a tale that by today's standards might be considered corny or unlikely; and it's part of The Mayflower saga that Ralph repeatedly urged me

-I refer to his part in the development and ultimate success of an institution that began as a community Hotel sold success of an institution that began as a community project and was directed and guided to its present position of statewide prominence through the tenacious efforts of Lorenz and his family.
+I refer to his part in the development and ultimate success of an institution that began as a community project and was directed and guided to its present position of statewide prominence through the tenacious efforts of Lorenz and his family.

-For all practical purposes, Ralph's story began heavy promotional campaign years ago in 1921 when, at the age of 11, he came here from Austria as a World War I refugee. ber of Commerce and other
+For all practical purposes, Ralph's story began years ago in 1921 when, at the age of 11, he came here from Austria as a World War I refugee.

-He entered school here and his first job was picking tomatoes at the site of Stop & Shop supermarket on Forest Avenue.
+He entered school here and his first job was pickstock in full-page newspaper ing tomatoes at the site of Stop & Shop supermarket on Forest Avenue.